 Python is a great text-based language for beginning programmers because it is powerful but easy to learn and use.
 To use Python with the Hummingbird Bit on a Mac or Windows computer, you must connect to the Hummingbird Bit with the BlueBird Connector using Bluetooth or a USB cord.
-For Windows or older Macs without Bluetooth, you will need a Bluetooth dongle to use Hummingbird Bit via Bluetooth.
+For Windows, you will need a Bluetooth dongle to use Hummingbird Bit via Bluetooth.

 You can use any offline Python editor.
 If you don’t have a favorite, we suggest trying IDLE, which is an editor that is installed on your computer with Python.